EpicBart02/BST-Hash-Project/README.md

 Course: 1DT901 and 1DV501
 Date of submission: 2022-11-06

+## Introduction
+This project, mini-project, is a part of the courses 1DT901/1DV501 and it is a project in algorithms and data structures.
+In this project, three different tasks are going to be solved.
+Task 1, Count unique words 1, in this task the number of unique words will be counted from the files ‘life of brain’ and ‘swedish_news_2020’ with the help of Python set class.
+Also, in task 1, the ten most frequently used words having a length larger than 4 in each file have to be produced with the help of Python dictionary class.
+Task 2, Implementing data structures, in this assignment we will practice, Binary Search Trees (BST) and Hashing, which are techniques suitable for implementing dictionaries and sets.
+The last task, Count unique words 2, same requirements as task 1, but this time should our hash based set and BST based map be used.

 ## Part 1: Count unique words 1
 ``life_of_brian`` had 2064 special/unique words while  ``swedish_news_2020`` had rougly 384000 words.
 We counted the special/unique words by simply using pythons built in sets.
 A set does not allow two of the same words to exist in the same set, so firstly we lower and split each word in the text files to get them prepared.
 And after that we place the words in a for loop to get rid of the special symbols by using ```word.strip()```
 The code looks something like this.